nextflow-io/website/content/blog/2021/integrating-nextflow-with-git-hosting-solutions.md

 To generate a `personal-access-token` for the GitHub platform, follow the instructions provided  [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Ensure that the token has at a minimum all the permissions in the `repo` scope.

-Once you have provided your username and personal access token, as shown above, you can test the integration by pulling the repository code.
+Once you have provided your username and *personal access token*, as shown above, you can test the integration by pulling the repository code.

 ```
 nextflow pull https://github.com/user_name/private_repo